 Equities-Specific News of Note

-Analysts at KeyBanc initiated coverage on SodaStream (NASDAQ: SODA) with a Buy rating and $70 price target.
+Analysts at KeyBanc initiated coverage on SodaStream SODA with a Buy rating and $70 price target.
 The analysts noted that SodaStream is trading at a discount to its historical projected EPS multiple.
-Additionally, Green Mountain Coffee Roasters (NASDAQ: GMCR) cold beverage machine is not expected to have a significant impact on SodaStream's earnings in 2014 and 2015.
+Additionally, Green Mountain Coffee Roasters GMCR cold beverage machine is not expected to have a significant impact on SodaStream's earnings in 2014 and 2015.
 Shares gained 3.97 percent, closing at $50.34.

-Analysts at Deutsche Bank (NYSE: DB) upgraded Kraft Foods (NASDAQ: KRFT) to Buy from Neutral with a $59 price target.
+Analysts at Deutsche Bank DB upgraded Kraft Foods KRFT to Buy from Neutral with a $59 price target.
 The analysts noted that shares are compelling given the company's financial goals that correctly reflect intermediate and long term growth limitations, commitment to return value to shareholders and a new culture installed by the CEO Tony Vernon.
 Shares lost 1.27 percent, closing at $53.24.

-Analysts at Citigroup (NYSE: C) upgraded MetLife (NYSE: MET) to Buy with an increased price target of $62, up from a previous $55.
+Analysts at Citigroup C upgraded MetLife MET to Buy with an increased price target of $62, up from a previous $55.
 The analysts noted that the company's growth and free cash flow will pick up in 2014.
 Shares gained 1.52 percent, closing at $54.18.

-Microsoft (NASDAQ: MSFT) is close to name a new CEO to replace the outgoing Steve Ballmer.
-Ford (NYSE: F) CEO, Alan Mulally, will not be booking himself a one way ticket out of Detroit.
+Microsoft MSFT is close to name a new CEO to replace the outgoing Steve Ballmer.
+Ford F CEO, Alan Mulally, will not be booking himself a one way ticket out of Detroit.
 Mulally revealed in an interview that he plans to stay put with Ford throughout 2014.
 Shares of Microsoft lost 1.79 percent, closing at $35.76 while shares of Ford gained 1.11 percent, closing at $15.55.

-Rovi (NASDAQ: ROVI) announced a multi-year patent license deal with YouTube that covers Rovi's video discovery technologies.
+Rovi ROVI announced a multi-year patent license deal with YouTube that covers Rovi's video discovery technologies.
 Terms were not disclosed.
 Shares gained 2.99 percent, closing at $21.72.

-China's Unipec, a unit of Sinopec (NYSE: SNP) has beaten Royal Dutch Shell to become the number one oil tanker charterer in the world for the second straight year.
+China's Unipec, a unit of Sinopec SNP has beaten Royal Dutch Shell to become the number one oil tanker charterer in the world for the second straight year.
 A decade ago, the company wasn't among the top 20 in the world.
-PetroChina (NYSE: PTR) was named as one of the top ten largest in the world in a sign of China's growing control over elements of its oil supply chain.
+PetroChina PTR was named as one of the top ten largest in the world in a sign of China's growing control over elements of its oil supply chain.
 Shares of Sinopec lost 1.00 percent, closing at $76.23 while PetroChina lost 0.56 percent, closing at $104.11.

-Delta Air Lines (NYSE: DAL) announced it will spend $770 million to upgrade the interior of 225 planes.
+Delta Air Lines DAL announced it will spend $770 million to upgrade the interior of 225 planes.
 The company plans to equip every seat with an electrical power outlet.
 Shares hit new 52 week highs of $30.10 before close the day at $29.79, up 3.51 percent.

-Bristol-Myers (NYSE: BMY) Daclatasvir treatment for certain forms of hepatitis C is set to get an accelerated review by European regulators.
+Bristol-Myers BMY Daclatasvir treatment for certain forms of hepatitis C is set to get an accelerated review by European regulators.
 Shares gained 1.64 percent, closing at $53.42.

-Barnes & Noble (NYSE: BKS) named Michael Huseby to be its new CEO.
+Barnes & Noble BKS named Michael Huseby to be its new CEO.
 Previously, Huseby was the company's CFO.
 Shares lost 0.81 percent, closing at $14.63.

-Salesforce (NYSE: CRM) said that the number of apps built for its Salesforce1 platform has doubled since the platform launched in November.
+Salesforce CRM said that the number of apps built for its Salesforce1 platform has doubled since the platform launched in November.
 The company also noted that it has more than 250 partners who have committed to develop apps for the Salesforce1 AppExchange.
 Shares gained 3.62 percent, closing at $56.94.

-Fairfax Financial has agreed to buy another $250 million worth of BlackBerry (NASDAQ: BBRY) convertible debt with a 6 percent yield and a conversion price of $10 a share.
+Fairfax Financial has agreed to buy another $250 million worth of BlackBerry BBRY convertible debt with a 6 percent yield and a conversion price of $10 a share.
 Shares gained 0.53 percent, closing at $8.53.

 Winners of Note

-Micron Technology (NASDAQ: MU) reported a beat in its quarterly results yesterday.
+Micron Technology MU reported a beat in its quarterly results yesterday.
 The company reported an EPS of $0.30 a share, above the consensus estimate of $0.21.
 Management sees a "healthy market condition" for 2014.

-Elliot Management, already a 10 percent owner of Riverbed Technology (NASDAQ: RVBD) has issued a tender off for $19 a share to acquire the company.
+Elliot Management, already a 10 percent owner of Riverbed Technology RVBD has issued a tender off for $19 a share to acquire the company.
 Shares gained 9.41 percent, closing at $19.53.

-Nupathe (NASDAQ: PATH) surged today after Teva Pharmaceuticals (NASDAQ: TEVA) has offered to buy the company for $3.65.
-Teva's offer is well above the $2.85 that Endo Health Solutions (NASDAQ: ENDP) offered in mid December.
+Nupathe PATH surged today after Teva Pharmaceuticals TEVA has offered to buy the company for $3.65.
+Teva's offer is well above the $2.85 that Endo Health Solutions ENDP offered in mid December.
 Nupathe's board stated that Teva's offer “is reasonably expected to lead to a superior proposal.”
 Shares of Nupathe hit new 52 week highs of $4.49 before closing the day at $4.38, up 35.60 percent.
 Shares of Endo Health hit new 52 week highs of $70.54 before closing the day at $69.93, up 5.32 percent.
 Teva shares were unaffected, losing 0.39 percent to close at $41.05.

-Apollo Education Group (NASDAQ: APOL) issued quarterly results that pleased investors with a stronger than expected net income and a positive 2014 outlook.
+Apollo Education Group APOL issued quarterly results that pleased investors with a stronger than expected net income and a positive 2014 outlook.
 Shares hit new 52 week highs of $31.94 before closing the day at $30.76, up 14.20 percent.

-Marbridge Daily said that Chinese e-commerce behemoth Alibabay is interested in a possible investment in Qihoo 360 Technologies (NASDAQ: QIHU).
+Marbridge Daily said that Chinese e-commerce behemoth Alibabay is interested in a possible investment in Qihoo 360 Technologies QIHU.
 The talks are alleged to have been ongoing for “a significant period of time.”
 86Research thinks the odds of this happening are low.
 Shares gained 9.34 percent, closing at $89.00.

 Decliners of Note

-Questcor Pharmaceuticals (NASDAQ: QCOR) tumbled after TheStreet's Adam Feuerstein tweeted that the move is attributable to Chronic Disease Fund co-payment assistance issues.
+Questcor Pharmaceuticals QCOR tumbled after TheStreet's Adam Feuerstein tweeted that the move is attributable to Chronic Disease Fund co-payment assistance issues.
 Shares lost 4.75 percent, closing at $50.50 but traded as low as $47.71.

 Earnings of Note

-Monsanto (NYSE: MON) announced its first quarter results this morning.
+Monsanto MON announced its first quarter results this morning.
 The company reported an EPS of $0.67, beating the consensus estimate of $0.64.
 Revenue of $3.14 billion came in ahead of the consensus estimate of $3.08 billion.
 Shares gained 1.76 percent, closing at $115.23.

 Quote of the Day